 Indeed, traveling has undergone many setbacks and changes over the past year in an effort to keep people safe from the spread of the Covid-19 virus.
 The only thing that hasn’t changed for adventure seekers is their ongoing desire to see the world – perhaps more specifically, the 7 Wonders of the World.

 Luckily, we live in an era of technology that has made these trying times a little easier as far as staying connected to loved ones, working from home, and remaining entertained.
-And to that list, we can add virtual tours of various destinations, including resorts, city tours, National Parks, and the Seven Wonders of the World, to give travellers inspiration and the ability to plan for their next getaway.
+And to that list, we can add virtual tours of various destinations, including resorts, city tours, National Parks, and the Seven Wonders of the World, to give travelers inspiration and the ability to plan for their next getaway.
 We’ve already addressed National Parks (click HERE).
 So let’s now address the Seven Wonders of the World in alphabetical order.

 Al Khazna, Petra, Jordan